Yummy Winter Minestrone Soup

 - 2 cups cooked small pasta like elbows, ditalini, orzo or other

 In a large Dutch oven or pot heat olive oil over medium high heat.
 Add pancetta and saute until it renders out some of the fat and starts to get crispy.
 Add onion, garlic, carrot, and celery and saute for 10 minutes or until vegetables soften.

 Add shredded cabbage and chard and stir to combine.
 Cook for 5 minutes or until vegetables reduce in size a bit.
-Add tomatoes, potatoes, rosemary, parsley and water.
+Add tomatoes, potatoes, beans, rosemary, parsley and water.
 Combine thoroughly and season to taste with black pepper.